oat-im/pulsenet-udp/CPP-MANUAL.md

 #define OAT_ENABLE_DEBUG_LOGGING 1
 ```

-* If you have more than 3 macros in your code, you’ve likely screwed up your design.
+* If you have more than 3 macros in your code, you've likely screwed up your design.

 ---